Quasimorphisms on nonorientable surface diffeomorphism groups: Uniform hyperbolicity for the fine curve graphs of nonorientable surfaces

-For a nonorientable surface $N$, a curve $c$ is said to be {\it one-sided} if the regular neighborhood of $c$ is a M\"obius band.
-Moreover, $c$ is said to be {\it two-sided} if the regular neighborhood of $c$ is an annulus.
-Then, we define the {\it two-sided curve graph} $\mathcal{C}_{\mathrm{two}}(N)$ of $N$, which is the subgraph of $\mathcal{C}(N)$ induced by the isotopy classes of all two-sided curves on $N$.
-We also denote by $\mathcal{C}^{\pm}(N)$ the curve graph whose vertices are the usual vertices and the isotopy classes of curves bounding a M\"obius band, and two vertices form an edge if the corresponding curves can be realized disjointly.
-We call $\mathcal{C}^{\pm}(N)$ the {\it extended curve graph} of $N$.
-We use the same notation for $\mathcal{NC}(N)$, $\mathcal{C}^{s}(N)$, and $\mathcal{C}^{\dagger}(N)$.
-We may even use the notations at the same time; for instance, $\mathcal{C}^{\pm\dagger}_{\mathrm{two}}(N)$ is the extended two-sided fine curve graph of $N$ whose vertices are the two-sided essential curves and curves bounding a M\"obius band.
+A curve $c$ on a nonorientable surface $N$ is called {\it one-sided} if its regular neighborhood is a M\"obius band, and {\it two-sided} if the regular neighborhood is an annulus.

+We define two variants of the graph $\mathcal{C}(N)$ as follows: \begin{itemize} \item The {\it two-sided curve graph} $\mathcal{C}_{\mathrm{two}}(N)$ of $N$ is the full subgraph of $\mathcal{C}(N)$ consisting of vertices corresponding to two-sided essential curves. \item The {\it extended curve graph} $\mathcal{C}^{\pm}(N)$ of $N$ is the curve graph whose vertices are the isotopy classes not only of essential simple closed curves but also of simple closed curves bounding a M\"obius band.
+Two vertices are connected by an edge if the corresponding curves can be realized disjointly. \end{itemize} The above notation (two-sided and extended) will similarly apply to $\mathcal{NC}(N)$, $\mathcal{C}^{s}(N)$, and $\mathcal{C}^{\dagger}(N)$.
+Moreover, we may use multiple notations simultaneously; for instance, $\mathcal{C}^{\pm\dagger}_{\mathrm{two}}(N)$ refers to the extended two-sided fine curve graph of $N$ whose vertices consist of both the two-sided curves and curves bounding a M\"obius band.

 We define the distances $d_{\mathcal{C}^{\pm}}(\cdot,\cdot)$ on $\mathcal{C}^{\pm}(N)$, for example, in terms of the minimal lengths of edge paths connecting the two vertices (the same symbols are used for the other graphs).
 Thus, we consider them to be geodesic spaces.